How to Hide Channels in Discord

 Once you’ve selected all of the channels that you want to be muted, you’ll need to click on the server name again.
 At the bottom of the menu, you’ll see “Hide Muted Channels.”
 Click this to make all muted channels disappear from your list.

-In order to get them to reappear again, click the same option, now labeled “Show Muted Channels.”
+In order to get them to reappear again, click the same option and uncheck “Hide Muted Channels.”

 How to Create a Private Category